the-events-calendar/the-events-calendar/readme.txt

 * Incorporated updated German translation files, courtesy of Oliver Heinrich
 * Incorporated updated Greek translation files, courtesy of Yannis Troullinos
 * Incorporated new Lithuanian translation files, courtesy of Gediminas Pankevicius
+* Fixed an issue where some of the view date pickers did not reflect the 'Week starts on' WordPress setting
+* Updated CSS selectors to no longer be reliant on microformat classes

 = 3.8.1 =